Denmark in the Eurovision Song Contest 2025: Background

 As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
-The broadcaster had selected all of its Eurovision entries thus far through the national final Dansk Melodi Grand Prix.
+The broadcaster had selected all but one of its Eurovision entries thus far through the national final Dansk Melodi Grand Prix.
 DR confirmed its intention to participate at the 2025 contest on 6 May 2024, announcing that Dansk Melodi Grand Prix would again be organised in order to select its entry for the contest.

 Before Eurovision

 Dansk Melodi Grand Prix 2025

 Dansk Melodi Grand Prix 2025 was the 55th edition of Dansk Melodi Grand Prix (DMGP), the music competition that selects Denmark's entries for the Eurovision Song Contest.
 The event was held on 1 March 2025 at the Jyske Bank Boxen in Herning, hosted by Sara Bro and Stéphanie Surrugue and televised on DR1 as well as streamed online at DRTV.
 The national final was watched by 736,443 viewers in Denmark with a market share of 59.9%.